heinzawaung-hack/MandalarLibrary/README.md

 I use IntelliJ IDEA to develop this app.

-Included External Libraries
+Included External Libraries are
-JFOENIX fro Ui,
+JFOENIX for UI,
 Derby Database,
-Common Codec for User's password to store with SHA1, Gson for JSON file
+And Common Codec for User's password to store with SHA1, Gson for JSON file